Erich von Falkenhayn: 1916

 Falkenhayn conducted a battle of attrition, as claimed in his post-war memoirs, in the Battle of Verdun in early 1916.
 Falkenhayn argued to the Kaiser that the war would end by causing many casualties to the French Army using methods that limited German losses.
 Falkenhayn hoped that the French would fight for Verdun, the gateway to France from the east.
 Verdun offered the Germans the advantages of their artillery firing from three sides into a large salient in the German lines, excellent German communications and Verdun being bisected by the Meuse, which made it difficult for the French to defend.
-He ordered the Crown Prince to feint in Verdun and annihilate the French armies, which would try to defend the city by sending more troops.
+Falkenhayn ordered the Crown Prince to feint in Verdun and annihilate the French armies, which would try to defend the city by sending more troops.
 Falkenhayn's strategy backfired, the Crown Prince and his chief of staff, Konstantin Schmidt von Knobelsdorf disobeyed the order and tried to seize the city.
 French artillery on the west back of the Meuse began to inflict many casualties on the 5th Army.
 Because more than a quarter of a million soldiers during the battle eventually died, Falkenhayn was sometimes called "the Blood-Miller of Verdun".
 Contrary to Falkenhayn's expectations, the French were able to limit casualties in the divisions sent to Verdun, General Philippe Pétain kept the divisions in front of Verdun until casualties reached 50 per cent of the infantry, and then relieved them.
 The procession of divisions back and forth was analogous to the operation of a "noria", a type of water-wheel that continuously lifts water and empties it into a trough.